1952 FA Canada Championship

 The 1952 FA Canada Championship was the 31st staging of Canada Soccer's domestic football club competition.
-Montréal Stelco FC won the Challenge Trophy after they beat Westminster Royals FC in a best-of-three series at Osborne Stadium in Winnipeg from 1-4 September 1952.
+Montréal Stelco FC won the Challenge Trophy after they beat Westminster Royals FC in a best-of-three series at Osborne Stadium in Winnipeg from September 1 to 4, 1952.

 After winning the Québec section, Montréal Stelco FC beat Toronto Italo-Canadians and United Weston FC on the road to the Canadian Final.